isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution960.md

 ---
-title: Microsoft Dynamics 365 Business Central for Wholesale - Package C (7 On-Cloud Licenses) with  PEPPOL e-invoicing
+title: An easily adaptable enterprise resource planning (ERP) solution, it helps small and medium-sized businesses automate and connect their CRM, sales, purchasing, operations, accounting, inventory management, include pre-defined workflows and processes  for the wholesale sector.
 permalink: /productivity-solutions-grant/solutionrepo/solution960
 ---

 ### Description

-An easily adaptable enterprise resource planning (ERP) solution, it helps small and medium-sized businesses automate and connect their CRM, sales, purchasing, operations, accounting, inventory management, include pre-defined workflows and processes  for the wholesale sector.
+200615630E

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Winspire_WS_Annex_3_v2_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria